-The Mass at the University of Santo Tomas commemorated the 380th death anniversary of Lord Justus Takayama Ukon, a Japanese Catholic nobleman who died in exile in Manila on Feb.
+The Memorial Mass at the University of Santo Tomas, sponsored by the Movement for the Beatification of Ukon Takayama headed by Prof. Ernesto A. Pedro, commemorated both the 380th death anniversary of Lord Justo Takayama Ukon, a Japanese Catholic nobleman who died in exile in Manila on Feb.
 3, 1615, as well as the 1945 Battle of Manila (Feb.
 3 – March 3, 1945).

 Some 100,000 civilians were killed in the month-long battle that began Feb.
 3, 1945, in which U.S. forces retook the city from occupying Japanese troops.

 This February 3, Manila city officials marked the 50th anniversary of the beginning of the battle with simple ceremonies at Luneta Park including wreath-laying, photo exhibits and a Mass at which Cardinal Jaime Sin of Manila presided.

 At centuries-old Santo Tomas, where the Japanese interned thousands of U.S. and other Allied civilians during the war, Cardinal Shirayanagi expressed “determination to keep Japan from committing the same crime again.”

 “As the Church of Japan, we renew our commitment to work toward the realization of human liberation and genuine peace in Asia and the Pacific,” he said, adding that Japanese Catholics constantly pray for victims of the war.

 Apostolate Among Overseas Filipino Workers in Japan Needed